Escape over a saddle by coloured noise: theory and numerics: Examples

 \subsection{Ship Capsize Model}

-A more complicated example is a simple two degree of freedom ship capsize model, proposed by \citet{shipmodel}.
+A more complicated example is a simple two degree of freedom ship capsize model, proposed by \citet{suppression}.
 This archetypal capsize equation of the ship is designed for the beam sea, where waves travel perpendicular to the body of the ship.
-It has two degrees of freedom:~the heave $z$ and the roll $\alpha$ (see Figure \ref{fig:shipmodel}).
+It has two degrees of freedom:~the heave $z$ and the roll $\theta$ (see Figure \ref{fig:shipmodel}).
 The ship potential is given by

-The roll and heave natural frequency of the ship is proportional to $\sqrt{c}$ and $\sqrt{h}$, respectively.
-Here, $\gamma$ is a ship parameter that is determined to best fit the ship, and $\alpha_c$ denotes the capsize angle.
-The restoring force in heave is $-\partial V/\partial z$ and the restoring moment in roll is $-\partial V/\partial \alpha$.
+The roll and heave natural frequencies of the ship are proportional to $\sqrt{c}$ and $\sqrt{h}$, with coefficients $I^{-1/2}$, $m^{-1/2}$ respectively, where $I$ is the moment of inertia for roll and $m$ is the mass of the ship.
+Here, $\gamma$ is a ship parameter that couples roll and heave, and $\theta_c$ denotes the static capsize angle.
+The restoring force in heave is $-\partial V/\partial z$ and the restoring moment in roll is $-\partial V/\partial \theta$.
 All variables are non-dimensionalised.
-Then by distinguishing the moment dimension and the configuration dimension and by adding damping to heave and roll, we obtain a six-dimensional stochastic dynamical system:
+Then by distinguishing the momentum dimensions and the configuration dimensions and by adding damping to heave and roll, and adding filtered noise we obtain a six-dimensional stochastic dynamical system:

-where $z_v$ and $\alpha_v$ are the momentum dimensions.
-The variables $\xi_i$ are the added filtered noise and $\eta_i$ are the 'derivative' of independent Wiener processes - so the system has filtered and degenerate noise. \\
+where $v_z$ and $v_\theta$ are the velocity coordinates.
+The variables $\xi_i$ are the added filtered noise and $\eta_i$ are the `derivative' of independent Wiener processes.
+This structure results in a system with filtered and degenerate noise, which provides a more realistic representation of ocean wave behaviour.
+As demonstrated by \citet{dimentberg1988statistical}, such a filtered noise approach captures parametric excitation far more accurately than a simple white noise model, as it accounts for the narrow-band spectral characteristics of the sea state. \\

+Here we adopt a representative choice of the matrix $A$ that determines the spectral properties of the filtered noise: